JamesHutchison/python-dev-container-template/README.md

 An opinionated template for a Python dev container

 ## Features
-- Likely extensions
+- Likely extensions installed
-- Poetry for management
+- Poetry for dependency management
-- Mypy Daemon
+- Mypy uses the Daemon for increased performance
 - Ruff instead of flake8, uses Ruff extension which features an autofix command
-- PostStartCommand and PostCreateCommand, with background script
+- PostStartCommand and PostCreateCommand, with background script already configured and created
-- venv is under a named volume good performance
+- The virtual environment is under a named volume for good performance
-- Docker-in-docker
+- Docker-in-docker enabled
+- Line length: black wraps at the 98 soft limit, ruff errors at the 120 hard limit

-## Roles
+## Roles and Responsibilities
 The `.devcontainer/devcontainer.json` file defines the extensions, settings, etc that are the foundation.

 This means `.vscode/settings.json` isn't generated yet.
 This allows for it to be used as user settings or as additional settings.
+If you wish to have them be user settings, at `.vscode/settings.json` to the `.gitignore` file.

+Poetry is used for dependency management.
+The virtual environment is under `.env`.
+- Add production dependency: `poetry add <dependency>`
+- Add development dependnecy: `poetry add <dependency> --group=dev`

+Tests are to be located under the `tests` directory.

 ## Running
 Currently there isn't a streamlined way.